 Brakemen are the men and women who assist the locomotive engineer and conductor with the assembly and safe operation of the train.
 Through the training process, brakemen will learn how to assemble, test, and move trains and engines with the assistance of the locomotive engineer as well as to understand the function of air brakes, the process of boarding and alighting from moving equipment, and many other tasks.
 This position can be physically taxing at times, but is essential to the operation of our trains.

-To begin training as a brakeman, applicants must hold a current Association membership, must be at least sixteen (16) years of age, and must have completed the two-day hands-on brakeman training class held annually at the Museum at Campo.
+To begin training as a brakeman, applicants must hold a current Association membership, must be at least sixteen (16) years of age, and must have completed the two-day hands-on brakeman training class held at the Museum at Campo.
 Once training is completed, brakemen must be at least eighteen (18) years of age to work unsupervised.

 What other railroad jobs can I learn at PSRM?